DLBacktrace: A Model Agnostic Explainability for any Deep Learning Models: Discussion

 \subsubsection{Fairness and bias analysis using the feature-wise importance}

 This is in continuation of the global importance of features.
-Based on the global importance of sensitive features (e.g. gender, age, etc.) and their alignment with the data, it can be inferred whether the model or data have undue bias towards any feature value.
+Based on the global importance of sensitive features (e.g., gender, age, etc.) and their alignment with the data, it can be inferred whether the model or data has an undue bias towards any feature value.